emad-elsaid/xlog/docs/index.md

 * Uses the file system.
 No databases required
 * Minimal design and dependencies
 * Small core, flexible enough for developers to extend it.
-* Avoid add syntax to markdown, instead enhance how existing syntax is rendered
+* Avoid adding syntax to markdown, instead enhance how existing syntax is rendered

 # :book: Documentation

-- The README on Github will have basic usage and general information.
 - This website serves as end user documentation and developer entry point for developing extensions
 - There is also a Go package documentation that you can use to understand what xlog expose as public API